-IMPORTANT: We strongly recommend looking at the TELEMETRY features of the Dragon Link system.
+IMPORTANT: We strongly recommend looking at the Radio Modem / Telemetry features of the Dragon Link system.
 Even though it is not required, this feature already built into the Dragon Link system gives you a lot more capability, features, and safety.
 You can set up features such as Moving Map, flight instruments, flight planning, and a lot more.
 These things can allow you to fly your plane home in case of lost video.
 You can always set up the system in basic mode, and enable telemetry and other more advanced features later on.
 Just be aware they are there whenever you want to use them !

 Although not required, we strongly recommend downloading the latest firmware and updating your system, as we have frequent updates to enable new features and capabilities.
 It is NOT required to ever connect this system to a computer.
 The Dragon Link system will give you incredible performance just as it is without update and without ever connecting to a computer, but using the configuration software will open up a huge number of advanced features like built in Radio Modem, Telemetry and other very useful features.

 STEP 1 - Mount Dragon Link Transmitter to your RC transmitter: We suggest using Velcro to attach your Dragon Link transmitter directly to the back of your RC transmitter.
 This results in the most compact, convenient, and lightest installation possible.
 Do not worry about keeping the Dragon Link TX antenna vertical while you fly, this would only become a factor in very long range flying, 20 Kilometers or more.
 For those that want a mounting bracket, we sell an optional mounting bracket that screws to the thin metal handle that many RC transmitter have.